webplatform/docs/tutorials/mobile_mobifying/index.md

 [[Image:mob03-uab.png|Ugly address bar]]<br/>
 ''Ugly address bar takes up screen real estate''

-The code to fix that:
+Here is the code to fix that:

 <pre>
  {% if is_mobile % }